OTT OVERVIEW

 Report a New Technology

 Technology transfer is an important part of NASA's mission.
-NASA is obligated to take an active role in transferring technology to the private sector and American governments.
+NASA is obligated to take an active role in transferring technology to the private sector and to the United States Government.

 Learn moreLicensing and commercialization

-The primary mission of the (OTT) is to promote and facilitate the transfer of useful technologies to the commercial sector so the public can benefit from our outstanding researchers.
+The primary mission of the Office of Technology Transfer at JPL is to promote and facilitate the transfer of useful technologies to the commercial sector so the public can benefit from our outstanding researchers.

 With public awareness increasing due to significant cybersecurity, there is a strong market need for improved cybersecurity tools and technologies.